 Consider color for spring.
-Wear hues that complement the joy you’re feeling and reflect the season, yet be conscientious of your surroundings.
+Wear hues that complement the joy you’re feeling and reflect the season, yet be aware of your surroundings.
 And, she says, avoid green!
 “When it comes to outfits and surroundings, if people want an outdoorsy vibe, green garments surrounded by green grass and trees don't look great.
 It doesn’t make the image dynamic.”
-Go with a contrasting color like pink or red in a grassy area instead.
+Go with a contrasting color like pink or red in a grassy area.

 Pros and Cons of Spring Engagement Photos

 All seasons present different pros and cons when it comes to engagement photos, but spring's biggest advantage is the abundance of flowers.
 “A spring shoot is great for a couple who is sensitive to the heat, who loves flowers, and who want a different look for their engagement shoot than their wedding in an opposite season,” says Blair.

 But Mother Nature can also be fickle.
 The potential is there for engagement photo sessions to be snowed out in the north during spring.
 Prepare for weather to be unpredictable and flowers uncertain.

 “Couples, in general, depending on what blooms they’re going for, need to be realistic about a spring engagement session.
 For example, cherry blossoms sometimes bloom at the end of March—but sometimes it’s mid-April.
 In this case, they need to be flexible for their photoshoot date.
 I recommend potentially booking two dates if your photographer agrees to it—a first choice and backup—to maximize your options,” advises Blair.

 Be aware that rain is abundant in many areas during spring.
 This may mean booking an indoor location for your photos as a backup, just in case it rains, and you can’t alter your photo session date.